Registrations Explained

 Legal Requirements for 2025 Plates

-- Colour: Black characters on a white front and yellow rear reflective background
+- Colour: Black characters on white (front) and yellow (rear) reflective backgrounds

 Which Plates Offer Better Resale Value?